Compton Hit-And-Run Accident Lawyers

 How Are Hit-And-Run Accidents Investigated?

-If the crash results in serious injuries, fatalities, or significant property damage, law enforcement will actively investigate, review surveillance footage, interview witnesses, and attempt to identify the driver.
-Minor damage cases, on the other hand, might be considered civil matters and do not require a police investigation.
-Our hit-and-run attorneys in Compton work alongside investigators to track down the at-fault driver, gather evidence, and strengthen your case.
+If the crash results in serious injuries, fatalities, or significant property damage, law enforcement will conduct investigations.
+They may review surveillance footage, interview witnesses, and attempt to identify the driver.

 Do I Have To Wait For The Criminal Trial To Finish Before Suing A Hit-And-Run Driver?